tirtho/xchange-keys/README.md

 # xchange-keys #
-This Java Application allows you to write/read secrets to or between Public Cloud Providers.
+This Java Application allows you to write/read secrets to/from or between Public Cloud Providers.
+For example, you can run this application to read a secret key/value pair from Azure KeyVault and write it to HashiCorp Vault or AWS KMS.
+You can also read from or write to a Public Cloud.

-This could be integrated into your automated CI/CD pipelines in a multi-cloud environment.
+This tool could be integrated into your automated CI/CD pipelines in a multi-cloud environment.
 Supported Public Cloud Service Providers are

 - Azure Key Vault